ObelusFamily/Anythink-Market-dhmc7/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Setting up local environment

+1. Clone the repository.

+2. Make sure [Docker](https://docs.docker.com/get-docker/) is installed.
+    > You can verify the installation by running `docker -v` and `docker-compose -v` commands

+3. Now from the project root directory run below command to build and run the containers of frontend, backend and database

+        `docker-compose up`

+    > To confirm, head to the `http://localhost:3000/api/ping` url in your browser, and if you get a json message in your browser, you're good to go.